zanata/zanata.github.io/_posts/2016-07-15-zanata-version-3-9-1.md

 ## Highlights

-This release does not have much UI changes that are observable to the end-users that use only our web interface.
-However, this version has many improvement for REST API users and system administrators.
+This release has many UI changes an many improvements for web interface for web UI users, REST API users and system administrators.

 ### For Web UI End Users
 * 0% matched translation will never bother you again in TM panel.